DrDBanner/inmanage/docs/index.md

 - Resolve base/app paths and load CLI/app config.
 - Optional hooks: `pre-install`.
 - Archive existing app directory if present.
-- Download the Invoice Ninja release and unpack into a temp directory.
+- Download the Invoice Ninja release into cache.
+- Fetch release digest and verify the tarball checksum (fails if missing, unless you explicitly bypass).
+- Extract into a temp directory.
+- Stage extracted files into `<install>_temp` and switch to the install path via move when possible, otherwise copy with cleanup (safe move/copy).
-- Deploy the new app into the install path.
+- Deploy the new app into the install path and enforce ownership/permissions (if configured).
 - Run artisan tasks: `key:generate`, `optimize`, `up`, `ninja:translations`, snappdf setup.
 - Optional cron install (configurable).
 - Optional hooks: `post-install`.